JetBrains/teamcity-documentation/topics/kotlin-dsl.md

 However, if you modify the build configuration ID in the DSL, note that for TeamCity this modification will look as if the configuration with the previous ID was deleted and a new configuration with the new ID was created with a single commit.
 In this case, TeamCity will automatically attach the builds' history to the build configuration with the new ID and will create an entry for this action in [the server log](teamcity-monitoring-and-diagnostics.md#Server+Logs).
+{product="tc"}

+However, if you modify the build configuration ID in the DSL, note that for TeamCity this modification will look as if the configuration with the previous ID was deleted and a new configuration with the new ID was created with a single commit.
+In this case, TeamCity will automatically attach the builds' history to the build configuration with the new ID.
+{product="tcc"}

 If you use two commits to modify the build configuration ID — one to delete the configuration with the previous ID and another to add the build configuration with the new ID —